FREE-FALL SIMULATOR TRAINING IN MOSCOW.

 find their balance in a stable

-simulate their deployment sequence as it applies to real free-fall skydiving.
+simulate the deployment sequence as it applies to real-life free-fall skydiving.

-essentially the targeted learning objectives which any Accelerated Free-Fall
+essentially the very targeted learning objectives which any Accelerated Free-Fall

 skydiving student needs to master in order to progress through AFF CAT A,

-permanent muscle memory and with new-found confidence in your abilities, you
+permanent muscle memory and with new-found confidence in your body-flight skills acquired as part of your wind-tunnel training, you

-have an excellent chance of translating these skills into a live free-fall
+have an excellent chance of translating these skills efficiently into the real-life terminal velocity free-fall

 Experience has shown, that